-Students studying Pathway English at Jönköping University have the privilege of living and studying in one of the most beautiful towns in Sweden - Gränna.
+Students studying Pathway Programmes at Jönköping University have the privilege of living and studying in one of the most beautiful towns in Sweden - Gränna.
 This small community is situated 40 km north of Jönköping, on the shores of Lake Vättern.

 Gränna is a picturesque location with steep cross-streets, old beautiful houses and magnificent gardens which provides its inhabitants with a clean and healthy environment with fantastic countryside close by.
 Gränna is well known for its peppermint candy (in Swedish called polkagrisar), the closeness to the beautiful island of Visingsö, and it’s many orchards.
 The town has a rich variety of restaurants and cafés.